-

 - enjoy working to deadlines on quality, accurate communications

-- contribute to clever solutions and want to get the job done right the first time
+- have clever solutions and want to get the job done right the first time

-- be able to work outside of normal working hours, especially during Te Wiki o te Reo Māori
+- occasionallly be able to work outside of normal working hours, especially during Te Wiki o te Reo Māori (September 2025).

 What we offer

-Salary band $75,000 - $95,000 depending on experience plus Kiwisaver and te reo Māori allowance based on Level Finder Examination.
+Salary band $95,000 - $125,000 depending on experience plus KiwiSaver and te reo Māori allowance based on Level Finder Examination.

 To be considered for this role you must have a legal right to work in New Zealand